k8sgpt-ai/docs/docs/getting-started/getting-started.md

 Available Commands:
-  analyze     This command will find problems within your Kubernetes cluster auth        Authenticate with your chosen backend completion  Generate the autocompletion script for the specified shell filters     Manage filters for analyzing Kubernetes resources generate    Generate Key for your chosen backend (opens browser)
+  analyze     This command will find problems within your Kubernetes cluster auth        Authenticate with your chosen backend cache       For working with the cache the results of an analysis completion  Generate the autocompletion script for the specified shell filters     Manage filters for analyzing Kubernetes resources generate    Generate Key for your chosen backend (opens browser)